Budget Automatics $80-$130

 Flieger Watch (WWII pilot watch) / Aviator Watch:

-Real pilots wear titanium because it’s lighter! (but in all seriousness, titanium isn’t worth the extra money and is more prone to scratches).
-A dial is the more historically common variant (B dial was produced in small quantities), some say B dial is too busy (especially for the smaller Poljot $100-$200 Russian aviators [eBay]
+A Flieger is the classic German WWII pilot watch and is more casual and toolish than classy, especially with its classic riveted brown strap (one can switch it out with a metal bracelet or black leather).
+Titanium isn’t worth the extra money and is more prone to scratches (although it’s “lighter” for the real pilots).
+A dial is the more historically common variant (B dial was produced in small quantities), for some the B dial is “too busy” (especially for the smaller Poljot $100-$200 Russian aviators [eBay]

 Maratac $290 [CountyComm] a little more modern, Miyota movement

 Laco Augsberg or Aachen: miyota $370 (ETAs are $900), sapphire glass, 100% true to history.
-[Amazon A-Dial Augsberg, Amazon B-Dial Aachen] or to order directly from Germany: [Laco A-Dial Augsberg, Laco B-Dial Aachen]
+[Amazon A-Dial Augsberg, B-Dial Aachen] or to order directly from Germany: [Laco A-Dial Augsberg, B-Dial Aachen]

-Best: A Flieger is more casual than classy with its classic brown strap.
-Because of its simplicity go only budget ie an Orient/Ticino for $150.
-For more, go authentic with ETA movement, ie: Steinhart $455 [SteinhartWatches], Laco for its historical significance (albeit miyota) $370 Augsberg [Amazon] or Aachen [Amazon B-Dial], Aristo for ~$400 at [LongIslandWatch Discount] (can maybe also find a Laco ETA on sale there), Archimede ~$500 [ArchimedeWatches].
+Best: Because of the style’s simplicity you could go budget ie an Orient/Ticino for $150.
+For more quality, go ETA movement Steinhart $400 [SteinhartWatches] OR Laco for its authentic historical significance (albeit miyota) $370 [Augsberg Amazon, Aachen Amazon B-Dial].
+Other ETA: Aristo or Laco ~$400 at [LongIslandWatch Discount], Archimede ~$500 [ArchimedeWatches].

 Orient: (not sapphire glass tho) Orient Ray $140 [Amazon] (classic round hour markers), Orient Mako XL (aka Mako II, Omega Seamaster Planet Ocean homage, markered dial / bigger size / worse lume than Mako) $140 [Amazon, Orange bezel (classic Planet Ocean style)], Orient M-Force Beast $400 [Amazon]